Teacher Education (M.A.T. & Certificates)

 (M.A.T. | Certificates)

 Welcome to the Rutgers–Camden Teacher Education program.
-Whether you’re pursuing the M.A.T. or a certificate, the program combines academic preparation with hands-on experience in local schools, aligning with New Jersey Department of Education requirements.
-You’ll build a strong foundation in teaching practice, classroom diversity, and professional responsibility.
+Whether you’re pursuing the M.A.T. with licensure, a certificate, or a general studies degree, the program will give you a strong foundation in classroom diversity and professional responsibility.
+If you’re seeking initial licensure, your program will combine academic preparation with hands-on experience in local schools, aligning with New Jersey Department of Education requirements.

 TAKE THE NEXT STEP